Cremation: Environmental impact

 Despite being an obvious source of carbon emissions, cremation does have environmental advantages over burial, depending on local practice.
 Studies by Elisabeth Keijzer for the Netherlands Organisation for Applied Research found that cremation has less of an environmental impact than a traditional burial (the study did not address natural burials), while the newer method of alkaline hydrolysis (sometimes called green cremation or resomation) had less impact than both.
 The study was based on Dutch practice; American crematoria are more likely to emit mercury, but are less likely to burn hardwood coffins.
 Keijzer's studies also found that a cremation or burial accounts for only about a quarter of a funeral's environmental impact; the carbon emissions of people travelling to the funeral are far greater.

 Each cremation requires about 28 usgal of fuel and releases about 540 lbs of carbon dioxide into the atmosphere.
 Thus, the roughly 1 million bodies that are cremated annually in the United States produce about 270,000 short ton of carbon dioxide, which is more CO2 pollution than 22,000 average American homes generate in a year.
-The environmental impact may be reduced by using cremators for longer periods, and relaxing the requirement for a cremation to take place on the same day that the coffin is received, which reduces the use of fossil fuel and hence carbon emissions.
+The environmental impact may be reduced by using cremators for longer periods, and relaxing the requirement for a cremation to take place on the same day that the coffin is received.
 Cremation is therefore becoming more friendly toward the environment.
 Some funeral and crematorium owners offer a carbon neutral funeral service incorporating efficient-burning coffins made from lightweight recycled composite board.
+Crematoriums are illegal in the zoning code of some municipalities in the United States, such as the town of Highland, NY.